How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 You may wonder how to compare resumes when you have applicants with a criminal history vs candidates without.
 The best advice we have is to put the thought out of your mind and not put effort into searching for signs of criminal history.
 Simply evaluate based on the skills and qualifications that candidates have listed.
 Don’t try to infer anything other than what’s stated on the resumes you’re reviewing.

-You might consider a lengthy gap in employment as a possible sign that your candidate is a felon.
-Gaps in employment, for whatever reason, are considered unfavorable to employers, but this can often limit one’s candidate pool.
+Remember, you cannot directly ask a candidate if they have a criminal history—and even if they bring it up, it’s best not to pry.
 You are allowed to ask about gaps in a resume, as there are many reasons that may occur, but if the candidate answers that they were incarcerated, we advise you to move on with your questioning and probe no further.

 Step 5: Conduct Interviews